IM-3

-NASA selected a Nova-C mission for CLPS task order CP-11.
+IM-3 is a robotic spaceflight mission planned by Intuitive Machines for launch in 2027 for NASA's CLPS program, using a Nova-C lunar lander.
 It will deliver payloads to the lunar swirl in the Reiner Gamma region.
-In August 2021, Intuitive Machines selected SpaceX to launch its third lunar mission, IM-3.
-As of 13 May 2025, the launch of IM-3 is expected to take place in first half 2026.
-The lander will conduct experiments investigating the properties of the unexpected magnetic field that has been detected in the vicinity of the Reiner Gamma swirl.
+The lander will investigate the properties of the unexpected magnetic field that has been detected in the vicinity of the Reiner Gamma swirl.

 Mission hardware

-The Reiner Gamma landing site was announced for the first PRISM opportunity and the JHU Applied Physics Laboratory's Lunar Vertex payload was selected to conducted a detailed scientific analysis of the surface and surface environment.
+The Reiner Gamma landing site was announced for the first PRISM opportunity and the JHU Applied Physics Laboratory's Lunar Vertex payload was selected to conduct a detailed scientific analysis of the surface and surface environment.
 David Blewett (APL) is the principal investigator and leads the science team.
 Lunar Vertex includes payload elements on the Nova-C lander (APL magnetometer, SwRI plasma spectrometer, and Redwire camera arrays) and on a Lunar Outpost rover (APL magnetometer and Canadensys microscopic imager).
 APL also provided overall management, systems engineer, SMA, and rover integration and testing.

-Additional IM-3 payloads include the Cooperative Autonomous Distributed Robotic Explorers (CADRE) rovers, ESA's MoonLIGHT Pointing Actuator (MPAc) and KASI's Lunar Space Environment Monitor (LUSEM).
+In addition to Lunar Vertex, IM-3 payloads include the Cooperative Autonomous Distributed Robotic Explorers (CADRE) rovers, ESA's MoonLIGHT Pointing Actuator (MPAc), KASI's Lunar Space Environment Monitor (LUSEM), and AstroForge's Vestri.
+The MoonLIGHT MPAc hardware was qualified for flight and has been in storage since December 2023.
+LUSEM was similarly qualified and delivered in 2023..
+Vestri is a launch ride-share payload that will not be directly integrated with the Trinity lander.
+The CADRE rovers were delivered to Intuitive Machines in 2025.

-Mission events
+In December 2025, ASA funded organisation Lunaria One was approved to add the Australian Lunar Experiment Promoting Horticulture (ALEPH-1) payload which will test plant growth and survival in the lunar environment.

+Lunar data network

+In 2024 the Intuitive Machines chief executive indicated that in addition to the lander, the IM-3 mission might deliver a data-relay satellite to lunar orbit.
+NASA asserts, "Lunar relays will play an essential role in NASA’s Artemis campaign to establish a long-term presence on the Moon."
+Additional reporting in 2025 indicated this work will be performed under a Near Space Network Services contract that NASA had previously awarded to Intuitive Machines.

+In a 2026 presentation researchers described plans to launch the Altus-1 / LDN-1 Lunar Data Network (LDN) satellite on IM-3.
+The eventual LDN would consist of five lunar satellites to deliver Lunar Communications Relay and Navigation Systems (LCRNS) services for NASA.
+In August 2026 NASA delivered to IM a NavCube3-mini navigation receiver for use on Altus-1.